-We given a proof of Proposition~\ref{intro:sparseform}.
-We remind the reader that the proposition is implicitly contained in \cite{BC}.
+We give a proof of Proposition~\ref{intro:sparseform}.
+We remind the reader that the proposition is essentially implicitly contained in \cite{BC}.
 The proof we present here avoids the intermediate step of proving geometrically decaying sparse form bounds.